AliceEltDlt/aliceeltdlt.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my website.
 I am a PhD candidate in Finance at the Swiss Finance Institute @ EPFL, under the supervision of [Ruediger Fahlenbrach](https://www.sfi.ch/fr/people/ruediger-fahlenbrach) (SFI@EPFL). <br>

-My research interests are in sustainable finance and empirical corporate finance. <br> <br>
+My research interests are in sustainable finance and empirical corporate finance.

-My CV is available [here](https://aliceeltdlt.github.io/pdf/AElietDoillet_CV.pdf) and my email address is: alice.eliet-doillet@epfl.ch
+Contact: alice.eliet-doillet at epfl.ch